 Beyond that, SGP is a place for nomads, doers, humanitarians, adventurers, wanderlusters, and dreamers interested in social justice and environmental causes.

 One night, I was laying under my mosquito net pondering my purpose in the world, listening to the grass thatched roof whistle in the wind, when the ground started to shake.
 I was certain it was a stampede and braced myself for impact as images from the Lion King raced through my mind.
 After a few moments passed, I was still alive and unharmed by the heard of imaginary wildebeest.

 They all had one thing in common, they were extremely depressing.
-I read case study after case study about failed projects in developing countries that set out to solve a problem and created ten worse problems instead.
+I read case study after case study about failed projects in developing countries that set out to solve a problem, and created ten worse problems instead.

-After seeing the complexities of non-government-organizations first hand in Uganda, I didn’t know how I could possibly help.
+After seeing the complexities of non-government-organizations first hand in Uganda, I didn’t know how I could help.

-So I thought about my skills and my passions long and hard as I read the journal entry I wrote during the earthquake.
+So I thought about my skills and my passions as I read the journal entry I wrote during the earthquake.
 Then I thought about the documentary that changed my life (Invisible Children).

-A few young adults visited Uganda and uncovered thousands of children were being forced into child soldiers by a rebel army.
-Then they filmed it, used social media to spread the story of these children, and raised awareness of a long-ignored issue, by telling a compelling story that went viral.
+A film about children that were forced into becoming child soldiers by a rebel army.
+The young filmmakers used social media to spread the story of these children, and raised awareness of a long-ignored issue, by telling a compelling story that went viral.

-So I moved to Cusco to teach English, wrote about my life as an expat in South America, and have barely stopped traveling since.
+So I moved to Cusco to teach English, wrote about my life as an expat in South America, and haven’t stopped traveling (or telling my story) since.

 Read more about life as an expat in a foreign country here.